 Located north of Jenner where Russian Gulch Creek flows into the Pacific Ocean, this pebbly beach is in a deep cove with high rocky headlands towering overhead.
 The parking lot is just north of the Highway 1 bridge over Russian Gulch.
 From the lot, one hiking trail goes down to the creek bed and one goes straight out to the beach.
 Note: There's a strong rip current here, so remember, no swimming.

 The northernmost end of Sonoma Coast State Park, this high ocean overlook doesn't offer beach access, but it does have a gorgeous view, a picnic area, and a one-mile scenic trail, called the Vista Trail Loop.
 This is a popular spot for whale watching during the migration season.
 The trail and the overlook are handicapped accessible.

-Scheduled to open to the public in late fall 2018, the Jenner Headlands Preserve includes 5,630 acres of redwood and Douglas fir forests, oak woodlands, chaparral, and coastal prairie overlooking the Pacific Ocean.
-Located next to the Sonoma Coast State Park about 1-1/2 miles north of the town of Jenner, the property includes incredible views and about 14 miles of hiking trails, which are mostly old ranch and fire roads.
+Located next to the Sonoma Coast State Park about 1-1/2 miles north of the town of Jenner, the Jenner Headlands Preserve includes 5,630 acres of redwood and Douglas fir forests, oak woodlands, chaparral, and coastal prairie overlooking the Pacific Ocean.
+The property includes incredible views and about 14 miles of hiking trails, which are mostly old ranch and fire roads.
 The parking lot includes restrooms, and access to a 400-foot accessible vista trail.
 There's also a trail to the adjacent Pole Mountain, which offers unobstructed views from the 2,204-foot summit; it's 15 miles round trip, with a total elevation gain of about 3,500 feet).